ramtinJ95/Mywiki/Account Access and Security.md

 and DELETE, along with variations of the COPY command, from the source data object to the target data object.
 The user access history can be found by querying the Account Usage ACCESS_HISTORY view.

+Snowflake’s approach to access control combines aspects from both of the following models:

+- Discretionary Access Control (DAC): Each object has an owner, who can in turn grant access to that object.

+- Role-based Access Control (RBAC): Access privileges are assigned to roles, which are in turn assigned to users.

 To view the current set of privileges granted on an object, you can execute the SHOW GRANTS command.
 To view the current permissions on a schema, execute the